 The first Orthodox Christians to arrive from Greece in hopes of a new life in the Lehigh Valley came to Bethlehem in 1911, opening restaurants or working at Bethlehem Steel.
 By 1916 these immigrants, realizing the need and importance of maintaining their faith and culture, purchased the former St. Joseph’s Episcopal Church at 1224 East Fourth Street, on the South Side of Bethlehem.
 From its founding in 1916 until 1955, this church served the Greek Orthodox population.

 In 1955, realizing that the church on East Fourth Street could no longer meet the needs of the community, the present site at 1607 West Union Boulevard was purchased.
 In December 1958 it was unanimously voted that a new church, school and social auditorium be built, and ground breaking ceremonies were held in March 1959.
-Construction of the new St. Nicholas Greek Orthodox Church was begun in 1960, lasting for two years, with the opening of the doors service (thyranoixia) observed in April 1962.
+Construction of the new St. Nicholas Greek Orthodox Cathedral was begun in 1960, lasting for two years, with the opening of the doors service (thyranoixia) observed in April 1962.

 The new location, the new church, the abundance of space, and the extra facilities were a dream come true.
 The new church was a symbol of the faith, as well as the courage and the endurance of the Greek Orthodox people.
 Rev. Fr.
 Steven Sarigiannis was the proistamenos for most of the 1960’s.
 He was the beneficiary of this new beginning and his task was to take advantage of the great progress and to begin actualizing the religious dreams and aspirations of the Greek Orthodox people of the Lehigh Valley.